 - Cheng, J. Y., Abel, J. T., Balis, U. G. J., McClintock, D. S. & Pantanowitz, L. Challenges in the Development, Deployment, and Regulation of Artificial Intelligence in Anatomic Pathology.
 Am.
 J. Pathol.
 191, 1684–1692 (2021).

 - Lujan, G. et al. Dissecting the Business Case for Adoption and Implementation of Digital Pathology: A White Paper from the Digital Pathology Association.
 J. Pathol.
 Inform.
 12, 17 (2021).

 Michael Drage, MD, PhD, FCAP; Archit Khosla, MS; Mary Lin, PhD; Vicki Mountain, PhD; Eric Walk, MD, FCAP

 Michael Drage is senior pathologist in the Scientific Programs Team at PathAI.
 He is a surgical pathologist with a background in immunology.

-Eric Walk MD, FCAP, is chief medical officer at PathAI and a member of the CAP Personalized Healthcare Committee.
-He has over 20 years of experience in pathology, oncology drug development, precision medicine and medical device development.
+Eric Walk, MD, FCAP, is chief medical officer at PathAI and a member of the CAP Personalized Healthcare Committee.
+He has more than 20 years of experience in pathology, oncology drug development, precision medicine, and medical device development.